javlonfattoev/javlonfattoev/README.md

 - 👋 Hi, I’m @javlonfattoev
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning .NET
+- 🌱 I’m currently learning .NET Core
-- 📫 Contact: javlonbek.fattoev@gmail.com
+- 📫 Contact: javlonfattoev@gmail.com

 <!---
 javlonfattoev/javlonfattoev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.